 Music

-At CCC we have an Adult Choir, Evensong Choir, and Handbell Choir.
+At CCC we have an Adult Choir, Evensong Choir, and Handbell Choir and newly formed Tower Guild.

 For more information on auditions, rehearsals, and commitment please reach out to Organist & Music Director David Carrier at dcarrier@cccambridge.org.